-High school students love learning about diseases through anatomy case studies!
-This is a great addition to an Anatomy & Physiology, Health Sciences, or Medical Pathology course and the problem-based lessons provide a great example of real NGSS phenomena.
+Have your students tried solving a case study in Anatomy and Physiology?
+High school students love learning about diseases and case studies allow them to put themselves in the shoes of medical professionals!
+This anatomy case study is a great addition to an Anatomy & Physiology, Health Sciences, or Medical Pathology course and the problem-based lessons provide a great example of real NGSS phenomena.
 In this case study, students learn about a disorder known as Bell’s palsy, which is caused by inflammation of the facial nerves.
 Case studies are perfect for extending thinking on a topic or for use as sub plans.
 Answer keys are included.

 Topics addressed: nerves, nerve impulses, facial nerve, facial muscles, paralysis, lacrimal and salivary glands, ischemic stroke